 There are a lot of people out there who want to start a clothing line, and suppliers get a lot of inquiries.
 Your message may get pushed to the bottom and never answered.

-Which is why I created templates you can use to email fabric suppliers (to make sure they’ll answer you!).
-Swipe my professional templates (fully customizable for your unique brand) so you can start sourcing fabric for your clothing line:
+Which is why I created templates you can use to email fabric suppliers to make sure they’ll answer you!
+Swipe my professional templates (fully customizable for you or your client’s unique brand) so you can start sourcing fabric for your clothing line:

 Wrapping it up: What to Do Next to Source Fabric for Your Clothing Line

 This guide covered a lot of types of suppliers, processes and steps along the way for sourcing fabric.
-It can be an overwhelming part of the whole process of starting a clothing line!
+It can be an overwhelming part of the whole process of starting a clothing line but it’s an important step to make sure you’re ready to reach out to factories!

-So to review, if you’re starting a clothing line with limited knowledge on fabric sourcing, here’s what to do, step-by-step:
+So to review, if you’re starting a clothing line or freelancing with limited knowledge on fabric sourcing, here’s what to do, step-by-step:

 - Find reference samples for your desired garment by shopping the market.